 HEADER PHOTO BY JOHN ENTWISTLE / WHISTLER BLACKCOMB

 Editor’s Note: This post was originally written in 2018 but has been updated to reflect new operations for 2023.
 The image we’ve used for the header is what the suspension bridge typically looks like in late July / early August.

 Whistler Peak has always been home to some of the most breathtaking views in town.
-I wouldn’t have thought it possible, but Whistler Blackcomb found a way to make your visit to the Peak even more unforgettable – the Cloudraker Skybridge and Raven’s Eye, which will open this summer after a two-year hiatus (check our Hours of Operation page for exact dates of opening).
+I wouldn’t have thought it possible, but Whistler Blackcomb found a way to make your visit to the Peak even more unforgettable – the Cloudraker Skybridge and Raven’s Eye.

 Whether you’re an alpine hiking regular, or you’re coming for your first visit, you’re going to want to add a trip to the suspension bridge to your summer bucket list.
 In this blog, we guide you through what you can expect, but we’ve also added a video at the bottom too!

 The suspension bridge is located right beside the top station of Peak Chair on Whistler Mountain.
 Access is included in the Summer Sightsee 360 Experience Ticket, so you can make this trip part of a full day of adventure.
 You can also access the Raven’s Eye from the bridge on the West Ridge Lookout.

 If you’re travelling with kids, note that the height requirement is 40 inches (3.3 feet / one metre) to ride the Peak Chair and that you can’t ride the chair with a child in any form of carrier.
 To experience the bridge with your little one you will have to hike there and back versus taking the Peak Chair.